Careers and Post-16

 As all young people are now required to remain in some form of education or training until the age of 18, these opportunities are invaluable in helping students appreciate the different pathways available to them once they complete their GCSEs.

-This year’s Post-16 Evening will take place on Thursday 9 October 2025, from 5.00 pm to 7.00 pm.
-The event is open to all Year 10 and Year 11 students, as we believe it is vital for them to start engaging with their aspirations early, exploring the full range of possibilities and beginning to shape a vision for their future.
+A Post-16 Evening will take place for current year 9 and 10 students in the autumn term.
+A provisional date of 8 October will be confirmed nearer the time and will run from 5.00 pm to 7.00 pm.
+Attendance at this event will be important as it is vital for young people to start engaging with their aspirations early, exploring the full range of possibilities and beginning to shape a vision for their future.

 Careers education and guidance